samirumusa/samirumusa/README.md

 - 👋 Hi, I’m @samirumusa
-- 👀 I’m interested in web development and anything that has to do with algorithms
+- 👀 I’m interested in Cloud Enginering, web development and I love algorithms
-- 🌱 I’m currently learning dynamic programming and JAVA
 - 💞️ I’m looking to collaborate on web development using reactjs, typescript, nodejs, JAVA, Springboot and Cloud Technology.
 - 📫 How to reach me ... send me an email via smusa87@gmail.com